Show All Answers

 The park is different from the nature center.
 See Nature Center hours for more information.

 Yes!
 We offer birthday parties for children ages 5-11.
 Parties are held on Saturdays throughout the year and book quickly so call in advance.
 Our party packages include a two hour room rental with a 30 minute program during that time.
 We have four themes you can choose from!
-Take a look at our birthday party flyer here.
+Take a look at our birthday party page here.